Disney Springs Area Hotels

 B Resort and Spa located in Disney Springs Resort Area – Brand-new, upscale “lifestyle” hotel featuring newly-renovated rooms that sleep up to 5 (with a sleeper chair).
 This resort has high-end amenities, a zero-entry pool, and playful décor that will appeal to anyone who loves modern, unpretentious design.

 Best Western Lake Buena Vista in the Walt Disney World Resort – Moderately priced full-service hotel near Disney Springs offers spacious rooms that sleep 4 (5 with a rollaway).
 Some rooms have great views.

 DoubleTree Suites by Hilton in the Walt Disney World Resort – The only all-suite hotel in the Disney Springs area offers extra space for families.
 MouseSavers.com readers get FREE continental breakfast!
-Suites sleep up to 6 people.
+One-bedroom suites sleep up to 6 people.

 Hilton Orlando Lake Buena Vista in Disney Springs Resort Area – Offers extensive dining and shopping.
 Kids eat FREE with a special MouseSavers.com offer!
 Standard rooms sleep up to 4 people.